uppalabharath/golangbot/readme.md

             * Used in String manipulation tasks
     * string

-3. https://golang.org/pkg/fmt/ -- Reference for ft package
+3. https://golang.org/pkg/fmt/ -- Reference for fmt package